 Once you have moved in, we will invite you for a welcome meeting so we can talk through being a homeowner with Curo and answer any questions you may have.
 If you'd like to meet at our office please let us know.
 We are also happy to have a conversation over the phone or by email (firstname.lastname@example.org).

 A list of responsibilities will be detailed in the lease that you sign, and there are responsibilities for yourself as the leaseholder, as well as Curo as the landlord/freeholder.
-Typical responsibilities for leaseholders include the following:
+Typical responsibilities for leaseholders include:

 - Paying service charges and ground rent, typically billed annually with monthly payments permitted.